reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 Although the above code is not problematic in itself, the `componentWillReceiveProps` lifecycle is often mis-used in ways that _do_ present problems.
 Because of this, the method will be deprecated.

 As of version 16.3, the recommended way to update `state` in response to `props` changes is with the new `static getDerivedStateFromProps` lifecycle.
-(That lifecycle is called when a component is created and each time it receives new props.):
+(That lifecycle is called when a component is created and each time it receives new props):
 `embed:update-on-async-rendering/updating-state-from-props-after.js`

 > Note